 Campus Safety & Security

-In an effort to provide optimal security for all students with disabilities living in the residence halls, at the beginning of each semester KCU will prepare a roster of all students with self-reported or parent/advocate reported disabilities living in the halls.
-The roster will include the name of the student, his/her reported disability, residence hall name, room number and phone number.
+In an effort to provide optimal security for all students with disabilities living in the residence halls, at the beginning of each semester, KCU will prepare a roster of all students with self-reported or parent/advocate reported disabilities living in the halls.
+The roster will include the name of the student, his/her reported disability, residence hall name, room number, and phone number.
 Copies of this roster will be given to the resident assistant (R.A.) responsible for the section in which a student with a disability resides, the Director of Men’s Services, the Director of Women’s Services, the Director of Residence Services, Dean of Student Services, the Student Services Office and all security personnel to be used in an emergency to identify, locate and act to help, protect, and, if necessary, rescue the student with a disability.

 For the protection of the KCU community and facilities, a security guard is on duty from the evening hours into the early morning.
 A major goal of Campus Safety is to offer protection for people and property on the campus.
-In order to accomplish this goal, assistance is needed of every person on campus.
+In order to accomplish this goal, assistance is needed by every person on campus.
 Campus Safety offers numerous services and a strong desire to serve our KCU campus community.
-Should you have any questions, please contact Campus Safety at 606-316-1004 or Dean of Student Services at 3285 or 3288.
-To notify on-campus personnel of a non-emergency situation, contact 606-474-3333.
+Should you have any questions, please contact Campus Safety at 606-474-3333 or Dean of Student Services at 3285 or 3288.
+To notify the on-campus personnel of a non-emergency situation, contact 606-474-3333.

 Services Offered by Campus Safety